-Being organized is the key to success in the construction business.
-The other important element for long-term success in this business is to have a risk management solution for any contingency that may occur at the construction site.
+Being organized is the key to success.
+The other important element for long-term success in this business is to have a risk management solution for any contingency that may occur at the job site.

 When disaster strikes due to an act of nature, an accident, or a deliberate act, being prepared will help mitigate losses.
-An emergency response plan will enable you to get your operations back on track quickly.
+A proper system put in place that every employee can follow will enable you to get your operations back on track quickly.

 So, how does one begin to develop a construction site emergency plan?

-The emergency response planning for construction starts with making a list of all internal personnel who work for the company.
-The list will include the duties they will handle if there is an emergency on a construction site.
+One of the most important pieces of information an employer needs is a list of all internal personnel who work for the company.
+The list will include the duties they will handle in the case of potential workplace emergencies.

 Names, areas of responsibility, and contact numbers of each individual should be included in the list.

-The list should also include the phone numbers of external emergency support sources.
-External emergency support sources include:
+The list should also include the phone numbers of external support sources like: